segraef/graef.io/content/posts/how-github-copilot-coding-agent-makes-my-day/index.md

 ### Prerequisites

-- Make sure to enable Copilot coding agent (private or [Enterprise](https://docs.github.com/en/copilot/how-tos/agents/copilot-coding-agent/enabling-copilot-coding-agent#enabling-copilot-coding-agent-for-copilot-business-and-copilot-enterprise-subscribers))
+- Make sure to [enable Copilot coding agent](https://docs.github.com/en/copilot/how-tos/agents/copilot-coding-agent/enabling-copilot-coding-agent#overview) in case you are a GitHub Copilot Enterprise or GitHub Copilot Business subscriber ([Enterprise](https://docs.github.com/en/copilot/how-tos/agents/copilot-coding-agent/enabling-copilot-coding-agent#enabling-copilot-coding-agent-for-copilot-business-and-copilot-enterprise-subscribers))
+- If you are a GitHub Copilot Pro+ subscriber, Copilot coding agent is **enabled by default**.

 ## Assign Copilot to Issue